Truck Driver Hours

 • Time spent driving in a limited-access lot or yard can be logged as on-duty, rather than driving hours.

-• Drivers that consistently operate within a 150 air-mile radius and report 14 hours or less of driving can report hours on a daily basis.
+• Drivers who consistently operate within a 150-air-mile radius and report 14 hours or less of driving can report hours on a daily basis.

 • Drivers may complete runs under federal or state emergency declarations.

-Learn More About Truck Driver Hours and HOS Rules
+Learn More About Truck Driver Hours of Service and HOS Rules

 If you’re considering a career as a driver, you may want to learn more about how many hours a day a truck driver can drive.
-While the details may vary depending on the carrier you work for, most drivers must adhere to the HOS rules for truck driver hours.
-Contact us today to learn more.
+While the details may vary depending on the carrier you work for, most drivers must adhere to DOT hours of service rules.
+Contact us today or visit us in to learn more.

 And More